 What Are the Symptoms?

-Symptoms of RA are generally easy to identify and should be treated quickly if the pain persists or worsens.
+Center for Disease Control and Prevention listed out symptoms of RA that are generally easy to identify and should be treated quickly if the pain persists or worsens.
 Here are some signs and symptoms of RA:

 Most people with early signs of RA experience pain or stiffness in their smaller joints such as the bones in your fingers and toes.
 As the disease goes untreated, however, it can spread to your wrists, neck, knees, ankles, elbows, and hip.

 There are also some people (less than half of those with RA) who experience symptoms on non-joint related parts of the body, including: